Oak Ridge, Tennessee: Government

 Oak Ridge uses the council-manager government system, which was established in 1959 when the city was incorporated.
 It is governed by a seven-member city council composed of the mayor and six council members.

 Oak Ridge is represented in the Tennessee House of Representatives in the 33rd District in Anderson County, and the 32nd district in Roane County, by Representatives John Ragan and Kent Calfee respectively, both of whom are Republican.
 In the Tennessee Senate, Oak Ridge is represented in the 5th district in Anderson County and the 12th district in Roane County, by Lieutenant Governor of Tennessee and Senator Randy McNally, and Senator Ken Yager respectively, both of whom are Republican.
 Oak Ridge is represented in the United States House of Representatives by Republican Chuck Fleischmann of the 3rd congressional district.

-Unlike the rest of Anderson County, Oak Ridge, has been competitive in recent federal elections.
+Political makeup

+Oak Ridge generally tilts Republican in statewide elections but can be competitive.
+The portion of the city in Roane County is more Republican and the portion in Anderson County is the most competitive.